richardalligier/identifyingortholoxo/README.md

+# Identifying Loxodromy and Orthodromy in ADS-B Trajectories
-# What is this repo ?
+## What is this repo ?
 This repo contains code for paper LINKTOPAPER.
 In this paper a method is presented to identify orthodromy and loxodromy segments on ADS-B aircraft trajectory.
-The method groupby_and_apply of the class  DetectLongestOrthodromyLoxodromy returns a dataframe of the identified orthodromies and loxodromies, one row per segment.
+The method `groupby_and_apply` of the class  `DetectLongestOrthodromyLoxodromy` returns a dataframe of the identified orthodromies and loxodromies, one row per segment.
 Each row contains statistics on the identified segment.

-# How to use it
+## How to use it
 ```
 from traffic.data.samples import savan
 from detect_longest import DetectLongestOrthodromyLoxodromy